xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 ## Motivation

-The current [XMTP V3 Protocol Specification](https://github.com/xmtp/libxmtp) creates a new XMTP identity for each installation associated with a blockchain account, instead of sharing a single set of keys across all installations like V1/V2.
+The [XMTP V3 Protocol Specification](https://github.com/xmtp/libxmtp) creates a new XMTP identity for each installation associated with a blockchain account, instead of sharing a single set of keys across all installations like V1/V2.
 New installations will receive all messages sent to a blockchain account after they are created, but V3 does _not_ specify how to receive messages sent before installation creation.
 Having conversation history sync between devices is a popular feature of V1 and V2 of the XMTP protocol and there is clear demand from developers for this to be possible as part of V3.

 There are a number of cases where message history synchronization is desirable: